-- i) Final coat of asphalt;
+- i) Surface coat of asphalt and sidewalks including testing requirements found in Appendix C;

 - ii) Sidewalks;

 - iii) Topsoil and sodding;

 - iv) Trees;

 - v) Driveway ramps;

 - vi) Fencing;

 - vii) All other requirements; and

-- viii) All deficiencies have been listed and corrected.
+- viii) All deficiencies have been listed.

-b) Final Acceptance
+- b) Final Acceptance

-Township Council may by resolution grant Final Acceptance of all or part of the applicable services constituting a stage of servicing at a date at least two (2) years after the date of the Preliminary Acceptance for such services, provided the Developer has paid all monies payable by them to the Township:
+At the written request of the Developer's Engineer, the Consulting Engineer for the Township will submit a recommendation letter to the Township to grant Final Acceptance and assume the development provided that all of the below requirements have been met.
+Township Council may, by resolution, grant Final Acceptance of all or part of the applicable services constituting a stage of servicing at a date at least two (2) years after the date of the Preliminary Acceptance for such services, provided the Developer has paid all monies payable by them to the Township and the following has been satisfied by the Township:

-- a) Is satisfied the applicable services have been completely installed to the satisfaction of the current Township's Municipal Servicing Standards; - b) Is satisfied that no repairs or maintenance work on the applicable services remains to be completed; - c) Is satisfied that all standard iron bars, concrete monuments or monumentation of higher standard which were disturbed in the course of building, have been restored by or at the expense of the Developer and that a certificate from the Ontario Land Surveyor or other evidence satisfactory to the Town's solicitor has been provided to confirm that all such monumentation has been located and, where necessary, replaced;

-- d) Has approved the formal certification from the Developer's Consulting Engineers to the Township certifying that all applicable works and services have been completely installed in accordance with the approved plans, specifications and the agreements; and - e) Has received similar copy of all "As Recorded" drawings and Service Record Sheets as described in section A.11, Inspection of Construction and As Recorded Drawings, thereof including the Approved Grading plan.
+- i) The applicable services have been completely installed to the satisfaction of the current Township's Municipal Servicing Standards; - ii) All testing requirements for Final Acceptance have been completed as found in Appendix C. All sanitary sewers and service connections are to be flushed clean and CCTV inspected; - iii) 30 days prior to the expiration of the maintenance period, the Developer's Engineer is to arrange for a field inspection with the Contractor and Township staff to review the Works.
+All structures shall be cleaned and all repairs or maintenance work is repaired prior to the municipal inspection; - iv) No repairs or maintenance work on the applicable services remains to be completed; - v) All standard iron bars, concrete monuments or monumentation of higher standard which were disturbed in the course of building, have been restored by or at the expense of the Developer and that a certificate from the Ontario Land Surveyor or other evidence satisfactory to the Town's solicitor has been provided to confirm that all such monumentation has been located and, where necessary, replaced; - vi) If applicable, provide the Operations and Maintenance Manual for the SWM facility, including cleanout of sediment; - vii) Approved As Recorded drawings and Service Record Sheets have been submitted; - viii)Developer's Engineer to provide a statement that all works have been completed and there are no deficiencies; and - ix) Statutory Declaration of accounts paid. - x) Has approved the formal certification from the Developer's Consulting Engineers to the Township certifying that all applicable works and services have been completely installed in accordance with the approved plans, specifications and the agreements; and - xi) Has received similar copy of all "As Recorded" drawings and Service Record Sheets as described in section A.11, Inspection of Construction and As Recorded Drawings, thereof including the Approved Grading plan.